joshuamills98/joshuamills98/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on a GUI to get realtime information about the surf conditions
+- 🔭 I’m currently working on a data science project surrounding the spanish energy market
 - 🌱 I’m currently learning about webscraping
 - 👯 I’m looking to collaborate on any data science project related to the energy sector!